DrPariah/Monster-Hunter/MH/README.md

 * **Lao-shan Lung**
 * **Fatalis**

 **Monsters in bold letters are implemented**.
-Monster subspecies and monsters that has no craftable armors are not included in the mod, except herbivores.
+Few monsters are not included in the mod.
 Monster's unique abilities are not available in-game, like _Lunastra_'s fiery aura and _Kushala Daora_'s wind due to the limited json codes.
 Also, most of their special attacks are not doable in json, so we'll go with the plain ones :D

 ## Monster Ecology
-Most large(boss) monsters barely spawns in the wilderness, since they are overpowered with extremely high health and are very lethal when it gets in personal range.
+Most large(boss) monsters barely spawns in the wilderness, since they are overpowered with extremely high health and are very lethal when they get in personal range.

-Small monsters are scarce and timid in sight of players, and act much like real world animals - some runs away, some fights back and some even hunts down other animals.
+Small monsters are scarce and timid in sight of players, and act much like real world animals - some runs away, some fights back and some even hunts down other animals, including you.

 Their spawnrates are affected by time, weather and seasonal changes.